 A detailed treatment of electricity, magnetism, and optics (both geometrical and wave).
 This is a calculus-based course designed for students in the physical sciences, math, and engineering (four hours of lecture per week plus one two hour lab.)
-Prerequisites: PHYS 221 or permission of the instructor.
+Prerequisites: PHYS 221 and either MATH 132 or MATH 133, or permission of the instructor.